 Normally, I patronize the barbers of Upper Monroe.
 The profession of barbering is especially esteemed in minority and immigrant communities; all my barbers have been black, hispanic or middle eastern.

 Do be prepared to stay a while.
 These men take their craft seriously.
 A haircut with the Barbers of Monroe is not an assembly line in-and-out; it’s an event.
 Lavishing attention, the barbers wield their razors, clippers, blades, trimmers, combs, brushes, neck dusters, mirrors, oils, creams, lotions and powders with precision.
-No stray stand is left uncut.
+No stray strand is left uncut.
 One man gives tips on the finer points of hair grooming.
 Unless absolutely necessary, don’t shave everyday.
 Shaving is actually a form of micro surgery.
 A daily — often hurried — scraping causes unsightly skin bumps.
 If you must shave daily, only use the blade in one direction, either up or down but not both.

 As I began my excursion, I met Jacob Covey who was trying out his new camera, taking shots of the Cobbs Hill Building 3.
 Although he looks great compared to me, Jacob has not shaved in about three weeks.
 His last top trim was over two months ago.
 A friend was cutting his hair, but right now they are keeping social distance.